Skip to main content

 4. Configure MPIO

-MultiPath-IO (MPIO) is a multi-path I/O method to improve the fault tolerance of data transfer to a network volume.
+MultiPath-IO (MPIO) is a multi-path I/O mechanism used to improve the fault tolerance of data transfer to a network volume.

 1. Update the package list: